‘Game Of Thrones’ Season 8 Theory: The Night King Will Be Targeting A Specific Character

-Vladimir Furdik who has played the Night King in HBO’s Game of Thrones since Season 6 gave a recent interview in which he stated his character was aiming to track down one specific character.
+Vladimir Furdik, who has played the Night King in HBO’s Game of Thrones since Season 6, gave a recent interview in which he stated his character was aiming to track down one specific character.
 While the actor didn’t elaborate on who this character might be, the speculation has already begun.

 When Entertainment Weekly recently asked Furdik about his character’s upcoming role in the final season of Game of Thrones, the star revealed that while the Night King was attacking Westeros, he also had his sights set on one character in particular.